andisamijono8/DockerTest/README.md

 2) Clone the github repo git clone https://github.com/andi23/DockerTest.git
 3) Open terminal and cd to DockerTest/test/
 4) run command " docker-compose up "
+5) open a browser and hit "  http://localhost:8080/  "

 ### For a load balanced app
 1) Please install docker.
 https://hub.docker.com/editions/community/docker-ce-desktop-mac
 2) Clone the github repo git clone https://github.com/andi23/DockerTest.git
 3) Open terminal and cd to DockerTest/test/
-4) run command " docker-compose up "
+4) run command " ./services.sh "
+ -if there is an error of "Permission denied" -> please run the command " chmod +x services.sh  " .
+This is to basically give permission to run the services.sh file.
+5) Open a browser and hit " http://localhost:8080/  "

 ## Plan of Action
 ![Image of solution](https://github.com/andi23/DockerTest/blob/master/images/Solution.png)